sofiawannerdahl/projekt-flerplattform/README.md

 1. In the project directory, run npm start

 In the terminal, it should display: Compiled successfully!
-You can now view projekt-plattform in the browser.
-Local: http://localhost:3000/, On Your Network: http://192.168.8.104:3000/.

-Open http://localhost:3000/ to view it in the browser.
+Open http://localhost:3000/ to view "projekt-plattform" in the browser.

 ## Learn More